Throne6G/TheCoolestTool/README.md

-# TheCoolesTool
+# TheCoolestTool

-## What is TheCoolesTool
+## What is TheCoolestTool

-TheCoolesTool is a realy cool tool for call information security if you have a cyber security trouble.
+TheCoolestTool is a realy cool tool for call information security if you have a cyber security trouble.
 So far, all we can do is draw a InfoSec helicopter, but we hope that with the help of the community we will be able to add an api call to call this information security department.

 ### Tech:
 ```